What Is Lyocell?

 However, like with anything that claims to be “eco-friendly” these days, it’s important to sometimes look beyond the labels and beware of greenwashing.

 Lucky for us, there are several trusted brands who only use Lenzing AG lyocell, or transparently share their sustainable sourcing practices with buyers.
-Be sure to check out some of our sustainable and ethical fashion garment guides for some of the best ones we’ve found so far.
+Be sure to check out some of our sustainable fashion garment guides for some of the best ones we’ve found so far.

 As always, we’re here to help you out with these sustainable fabric guides.
 We’ll do all the researching, so that you can do all the eco-friendly wearing.